shumwaymark/sentinelcam/README.rst

   The **Outpost** can succesfully consume, and deliver to the **camwatcher** for storage, all three of the above, at 30 frames/second.
 If desired, the ``SpyGlass`` could be employed as
   a vehicle for supplemental analysis of an event in progress.

-See the ``deptai.yaml`` file.
+  No detailed documentaion yet.
+See the `depthai.yaml <depthai.yaml>`_ file for the prototype.

 Data management
 ---------------